 Reduced conflict: When personal emergencies arise during work hours (a sick child, a burst pipe, a family crisis), integration allows the person to handle the emergency without feeling they are violating work boundaries.

 Better fit for creative work: Creative and knowledge work does not follow a 9-to-5 schedule.
 Ideas arrive at unexpected times, and creative flow may occur during evenings, weekends, or early mornings.
+This connects to research on deep work and deliberate practice, both of which require protecting extended blocks of uninterrupted time rather than conforming to arbitrary schedules.
 Integration allows knowledge workers to work when they are most productive and rest when they are not.

 Dangers of Integration